andrej-dyck/coding-challenges/README.md

 https://leetcode.com/problemset/all/

 _Note:_ With these exercises my goal was to solve these mostly in a functional approach.
-Further I tried to solve them within a given time limit (easy: < 20min, medium: < 60min).
+Further, I tried to solve them within a given time limit (easy: < 20min, medium: < 60min).

 * [8.
 String to Integer](test/leetcode/StringToInteger.kt)
 * [12.
 Integer to Roman](test/leetcode/RomanNumerals.kt)